miguelbper/pyprune/README.md

 ## Performance

-The combination of **backtracking**, **bitmasks**, and representing the grids as **numpy arrays** (and using numpy array methods to do the computations on the grid) yields very fast algorithms for different puzzles.
-The speed [benchmark](pyprune/sudoku/benchmark.py) for sudokus shows that the algorithm above can solve 1000 sudokus in less than 2 seconds.
+The combination of backtracking, bitmasks, and representing the grids as NumPy arrays yields very fast algorithms for different puzzles.
+The speed [benchmark](pyprune/sudoku/benchmark.py) for sudokus shows that the algorithm above can solve **1000 sudokus in less than 2 seconds**.

 ## Why not just use a SAT or CSP solver?

 There exist excelent libraries like [Z3](https://github.com/Z3Prover/z3) and [OR-Tools](https://github.com/google/or-tools) that allow us to solve constraint satisfaction problems using a simple declarative language, while being exremely fast.
-I use PyPrune in scenarios where the problem/puzzle is not easy to express in the language offered by these libraries.
+I use pyprune in scenarios where the problem/puzzle is not easy to express in the language offered by these libraries.

 ## License